pascalroget/co-authors-plus-wp-graphql/README.md

 Adds Co-Authors Plus Support to WPGraphQL

 ## Notes
 This will only show published authors.
-See https://www.wpgraphql.com/2020/12/11/allowing-wpgraphql-to-show-unpublished-authors-in-user-queries.
+See https://www.wpgraphql.com/2020/12/11/allowing-wpgraphql-to-show-unpublished-authors-in-user-queries if you want to return unpublished authors.
+There are two snippets which you can add below the following line in this plugin to enable this functionality:
+`add_action( 'graphql_register_types', __NAMESPACE__ .'\register_coauthors_plus_connection' );`

 ## Usage
 Retrieving authors is done by requesting the `authors` field.
 Example: